BahneGork/notenote.link/_notes/Recipe/Recipe - Cape of the Mountebank.md

----title: Recipe - Cape of the Mountebank---
+---title: Recipe - Cape of the Mountebanktags: notesseason: summertoc: truecomments: true---
 #magicitemformula #recipe
 ### Cape of the Mountebank